onelogin/terraform-provider-onelogin/docs/resources/onelogin_brands.md

 Attach a brand to an application through that application's `brand_id`.

 Every account has one **master** brand, created with the account.
-It cannot be created or destroyed through this resource, and no brand can be promoted to master.
+It cannot be created through this resource, and no brand can be promoted to master.
 To manage the master brand's colours and images, `terraform import` it.

+**Destroying an imported master brand is refused.** It is the branding every app falls back to when it names no other, so `terraform destroy` returns an error rather than attempting the delete.
+Use `terraform state rm` to stop managing it without destroying it.

 ## Example Usage